 With backers including Jared Leto, Zayn Malik and GQ US’ Jake Woolf, platinum hair’s definitely a ‘thing’.
 But tread carefully, because a) it doesn’t suit every skin tone (sorry, redheads), and b) it’s anything but a Friday afternoon job.
 “Pre-lightening, or bleaching, is not a straightforward process as you’re actually stripping the hair of its pigment,” says Joe Mills, founder of The Lounge Soho and Joe & Coe.

 Indeed, if your hair’s especially dark, the process can require two lightening treatments.
-“It’s a real art, and getting the right shade of blonde isn’t as straightforward as they make it look on the pack!”
+“It’s a real art, and getting the right shade of blond isn’t as straightforward as they make it look on the pack!”

 For best results – and to avoid looking like a canary just died on your head – enlist the experts.
 “There are so many things to consider, like your skin tone, lifestyle and your desired end tone – all of which is pretty hard to pin down without the guidance of a hairdresser,” says Mills.